 Boron in Pharma

-Boron is an essential mineral that can be found in our food supply naturally and also people use boron supplements for medicine via boron pharmaceuticals.
+Boron is an essential mineral naturally found in our food supply.
+Naturally, people use boron supplements for medicine via boron pharmaceuticals.
 Boron is also used in eye drops and bone development, osteoarthritis treatment, muscle building, testosterone level increase, thinking skills, and strength improvement.
 The most common form of Boron in Pharma is boric acid, used in eye drops and by women to supplement their vaginal yeast and on the skin to prevent yeast infection.

 Medicinal Chemistry Uses Boron